cvricella2/finnmaps/README.md

 ## What Features Does Finn Maps Have?

-On first glance, Finn Maps just looks like a simple map viewer, but it does have a few features that make it a full stack application.
+On first glance, Finn Maps just looks like a simple map viewer, but it does have a couple features that make it a full stack application.
 The first thing to talk about is feature editing and how I implemented it.

 ### Feature Editing